 A Powerful Tool That Can Change Your Life

-As summer begins and many of us, fresh out from seasons of rain and snow, have considered changes we could make in our lives, I’d like to revisit the subject of a blog I wrote sometime back.
-The blog discussed the extent to which the practice of a negative thought can affect the outcomes in our lives.
-A horse chestnut that had hung onto a branch through the winter and spring recently fell onto the hood of my truck and reminded me of this blog as did news that two friends are facing physical challenges that have the capacity to carve away at their feelings of self-confidence and self-worth.
+A horse chestnut that had hung onto a branch through the summer recently fell onto the hood of my truck and reminded me of the blog as did news that several friends are facing changes in their lives that have the potential to carve away at their feelings of self-confidence and self-worth.

 One of the powerful ways of impacting the outcomes to which we aspire is to act as if the thing we want to accomplish within ourselves is already true.
 Since we tell stories about our lives every day it is of value to consider formulating stories that evoke a sense of confidence in ourselves and that facilitate our growth.